tomara-x/witches/README.md

 (for now jam-59 and above are using mycorrhiza, so that's where examples are at)

+#### rainstorm.orc and perfuma.orc
+differnt way to sequence, you manually control how to move and what the steps store.

+perfuma is a rhythm sequencer, and rainstorm is a very stripped-down "value" sequencer

 #### jam/
 music/sounds, check them out for examples.

 #### utils.orc
 clock dividers, shift registers, 2d array utils, you name it! (they're a big flaming mess though)

+#### oscillators.orc
+phase modulation oscillator

 #### demon/
 running csound in server mode for live coding